fyrox-book/fyrox-book.github.io/src/fyrox/introduction/faq.md

 No, the engine uses mixed composition-based, object-oriented design with message passing and other different approaches that fits the most for a particular task.
 Why not ECS for everything, though?
 Pragmatism.
 Use a right tool for the job, don't use a microscope to hammer nails.

+## What kinds of games can I make using Fyrox?

+Pretty much any kinds of games, excepts maybe games with vast open-worlds (since there's no built-in world streaming).
+In general, it depends on your game development experience.